eshasharma/x9115222/hw/code/9/README.md

 _____________________________________________________________________________________________________________________________

-##Coding up the Gentic Algorithm and applying it to  DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20 , 40 decisions
+##Coding up the Genetic Algorithm and applying it to  DTLZ 1,3,5,7 each time with 2,4,6,8 objectives and 10,20,40 decisions

 ### Running Instructions
   1. Clone the github repository x9115222 from git@github.com:bhanuanand28/x9115222.git